manvirag/tech_learning_tinkering/golang/hld/concepts_backup/db_disk/readme.md

 - Time series databases are specifically designed to handle time-stamped or time-series data efficiently, optimizing for high write throughput and unique query patterns based on time.
 - Use column oriented storage.
 - query, indexing on basis of timestamp.
 - LSM tree is used in this, ( though TSM tree is used which internally use LSM ).
+- it has chunks internally and chunk have its own indexing .
 - existing nosql and rds is not much optimised for handling timeseries data workload. ( why not sure -> as of now assume that tsd are made in every step in consideration of time series data )
 ```json
 | Timestamp           | Temperature (°C) |